dagger/dagger/docs/learn/1005-what_is_cue.md

 ### Packages

 Packages in CUE allow us to write _modular_, _reusable_, and _composable_ code.
-We can define schemas that are imported into various other projects.

-In the last few examples we've included an `import` statement to load the builtin `"strings"` package.
-If you've written Go then CUE should feel quite familiar.
+We can define schemas that are _imported_ into various files and projects.
+If you&rsquo;ve written Go, then CUE should feel quite familiar.
 Not only is it [written in Go](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue#pkg-overview) much of its behavior and syntax are modeled after Go as well.

+CUE has a number of [builtin packages](https://pkg.go.dev/cuelang.org/go/pkg) such as `strings`, `regexp`, `math`, and many more.
+These builtin packages are already available to CUE without the need to download or install anything else.
+Third-party packages are those that are placed within the `cue.mod/pkg/` folder and start with a fully qualified domain such as `alpha.dagger.io`.

+In the last few examples we&rsquo;ve included an `import` statement to load the builtin `strings` package.
+In the tutorials and other examples you will notice that other packages from `alpha.dagger.io` will be imported and used.